How to Prevent Hair Loss Male – Modern Medicine Can Help

 It is cheaper than Propecia, but you will need to cut the pill in fifths (which can be tricky).
 If you’re on a tight budget, this may be an option.
 Keep in mind that finasteride, even in small concentrations, can cause birth defects in a male fetus, so it should be avoided if there are pregnant women in the household.

-Consult your doctor before taking any medication for possible complications or side-effects.
+Consult your doctor before taking any medication for possible complications or side effects.

 Rogaine (minoxidil) is a cream or foam that is normally applied to the balding areas twice daily.
 Like Propecia, hair growth will only occur as long as the product is used and is effective in about 25% of men with male pattern baldness.
+If you think this treatment for your hair loss problem might be the right fit for you, you may want to browse this site to get it for yourself.

 Throughout this procedure, a device called a tissue expander is implanted beneath the scalp.
 Small balloons in the expander are progressively inflated for several months.
 This affects the skin to expand by up to one third.
 Another surgery is required to place the newly expanded skin over the bald area.